 - BCSTA maintains a database of board of education policies on the HUB.
 This valuable resource enables boards of education to go to one central location to review board policies from around the province.

-- BCSTA often provides boards with opportunities to meet with Ministry of Education representatives during BCSTA events such as our Annual General Meetings.
+- BCSTA often provides boards with opportunities to meet with Ministry of Education and Child Care representatives during BCSTA events such as our Annual General Meetings.

 - BCSTA events are frequently attended by the Minister of Education, Deputy Minister of Education and other government representatives.
 Government often presents to members about current issues in the education sector.
 Non-members may not have access to these opportunities.